 Read Basic Law: The Knesset, including its amendments.
 Questions 2, 3, 7, 8, 9

-Before the April 2019 election, Hadassah Academic College Professor Doron Shultziner explained the origins of Israel’s democratic norms and how the country has used Basic Laws to uphold the rule of law without a formal constitution.
+Hadassah Academic College Professor Doron Shultziner helps prepare you for the Nov.
+1, 2022, election by explaining the origins of Israel’s democratic norms and how the country has used Basic Laws to uphold the rule of law without a formal constitution.
 Length: 4 minutes, 47 seconds.
 Questions 1, 2, 5

 Emory University religion professor Rabbi Michael Berger spoke about how Israel accommodates the religious community and how the Haredim affect public policy and politics.
 Length: 1 hour, 2 minutes, 52 seconds.
 Questions 3, 4